Don Lemon Praises Fox News Hosts For Criticizing Trump And Barr

 It is somewhat surprising that Lemon, one of CNN’s most familiar faces, is complimenting the most popular conservative network’s employees, but given that both Wallace and Napolitano have recently broken out of the Fox News mold, criticizing both the president and members of his administration, his praise is perhaps not as unusual as it may seem at a glance.

-As The Hill reported, Wallace discussed on Friday Barr’s controversial interview with Bill Hemmer, echoing a Democratic talking point and suggesting that the attorney general is “advocating” Trump’s “point of view.”
+As The Hill reported, on Friday, Wallace discussed Barr’s controversial interview with Bill Hemmer, echoing a Democratic talking point and suggesting that the attorney general is “advocating” Trump’s “point of view.”
 Wallace reminded the viewers that Trump has long complained about not having a loyal attorney general, at least according to Special Counsel Robert Mueller’s report, opining that he appears to have finally found one in William Barr.

 “The attorney general seemed almost to be acting as the counselor for the defense, the counselor for the president, rather than the attorney general, talking about his motives, his emotions,” the host said.